Concise

 15.7.
 Conducting site visits, reviewing shop drawings, and submittals, and responding to contractors'’ requests for information.

 15.8.
-The Architect/Consultant is responsible for managing any changes to the construction contract documents, including reviewing change requests, preparing change orders, and obtaining approvals from the client.
+The Architecture North Ltd is responsible for managing any changes to the construction contract documents, including reviewing change requests, preparing change orders, and obtaining approvals from the client.

 15.9.
-The Client shall promptly sign off the Client Approval RIBA Work Stage 5 Sign-Off Form presented by the Architect/Consultant indicating approval of the work performed.
+The Client shall promptly sign off the Client Approval RIBA Work Stage 5 Sign-Off Form presented by the Architecture North Ltd indicating approval of the work performed.

 15.10.
 The client understands an invoice will be raised for each additional approved scope of works.

 15.11.
-The Architect/Consultant shall not be held liable for any delays or errors resulting from the Client's failure to timely approve or sign Client Approval Forms.
+The Architecture North Ltd shall not be held liable for any delays or errors resulting from the Client's failure to timely approve or sign Client Approval Forms.

-15.11.
-The Architect/Consultant is responsible for ensuring that the construction work meets the design intent and conforms to the building codes and regulations.
+15.12.
+The Architecture North Ltd is responsible for ensuring that the construction work meets the design intent and conforms to the building codes and regulations.

-15.14.
-The Architect/Consultant is responsible for conducting site inspections to ensure that the construction work is progressing in accordance with the contract documents.

 15.15.
-The Architect/Consultant will raise issues within a 5 to 10 business day timeframe.
+The Architecture North Ltd is responsible for conducting site inspections to ensure that the construction work is progressing in accordance with the contract documents.

 15.16.
-This timeframe allows the Architect/Consultant to thoroughly review the issues request, evaluate the feasibility of the issues, and provide an estimate of the additional time and cost required to rectify the project issues.
+The Architecture North Ltd will raise issues within a 5 to 10 business day timeframe.

 15.17.
+This timeframe allows the Architecture North Ltd to thoroughly review the issues request, evaluate the feasibility of the issues, and provide an estimate of the additional time and cost required to rectify the project issues.

-The Architect/Consultant is responsible for coordinating with the contractors and other consultants involved in the project to ensure that the design intent is being met and that the work is progressing in a coordinated and efficient manner.
+15.18.
+The Architecture North Ltd is responsible for coordinating with the contractors and other consultants involved in the project to ensure that the design intent is being met and that the work is progressing in a coordinated and efficient manner.

 (a). processing payment applications,